aplteam/Cider/docs/Cider-User-Guide.md

 #### Version 18.0 and 18.2

-Unlike 19.0, these versions come with neither Tatin nor Cider, so you first have to make sure that Tatin is installed and available.
+Unlike 19.0, these versions come with neither Tatin nor Cider, so you first have to make sure that Tatin is installed and available, because Cider is a Tatin package and is loaded as such.

 The document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html "Link to the document on https://tatin.dev") provides instructions for how to install Tatin on 18.0 and 18.2.